Alaska Railroad · Scenic rail route

 Aurora Winter Train

-Winter scenic rail journey from Anchorage to Fairbanks on Alaska Railroad
+Winter rail journey from Anchorage to Fairbanks across Alaska backcountry

 What to know before you look closer